-If you have any questions about this, or would like to let us know about your plans, please contact Vivien Burton on vburton@worldlandtrust.org or by calling the WLT offices @ +44 (0) 1986 874422.
+If you have any questions about this, or would like to let us know about your plans, please contact us on legacies@worldlandtrust.org or by calling the WLT offices @ +44 (0) 1986 874422.

 We would love to hear from you and will be happy to help with more information about our work.